Fiat 500X: Trim levels

 In the United States, FCA originally offered the Fiat 500X in Pop, Easy, Lounge, Trekking, and Trekking Plus trim levels — with optional all wheel drive on all but Pop trim level.
 In Europe, it comes in Pop, Pop Star, Lounge, Cross, Cross Plus and Sport trims, with the all wheel drive available only on the 2.0L Multijet diesel, and the higher powered gasoline versions with automatic gearboxes.

 Safety

 The 500X has ventilated front disc brakes and solid ones in the rear.

+ANCAP

 Latin NCAP

-The Italian-made 500X in its most basic Latin American configuration with 6 airbags and ESC received 5 stars for adult occupants, 5 stars for toddlers, and Advanced Award from Latin NCAP in 2018.
+The Italian-made 500X in its most basic Latin American market configuration with 6 airbags and ESC received 5 stars for adult occupants, 5 stars for toddlers, and Advanced Award from Latin NCAP in 2018.

 Euro NCAP

-The 500X in its standard European configuration received 4 stars from Euro NCAP in 2015.
+The 500X in its standard European market configuration received 4 stars from Euro NCAP in 2015.

 IIHS

 The Insurance Institute for Highway Safety named the 2016 Fiat 500X small crossover a 2015 Top Safety Pick+, its highest rating.